aladagemre/twitgundem/README.md

 3. Change out the database configuration in config/database.js
 4. Change out auth keys in config/auth.js or define them as environment variables.
 5. Launch: `node server.js`
-6. Visit in your browser at: `http://localhost:8080`
+6. Visit in your browser at: `http://localhost:3000`

-Optional: base-10-2.html contains Google ads code that can be adjusted. newrelic.js can be configured as well.